ezwiefel/aml-bicep-quickstart/README.md

 Then deploy the 'main' Bicep template file:
 `az deployment group create --resource-group <resource-group-name> --template-file .\main.bicep`

+After succesful deployment, there are several options to connect to your private link endpoint workspace.
+To learn more about these options, see [Securely connect to your workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-secure-workspace-vnet?tabs=pe#securely-connect-to-your-workspace).

 ## Learn more

 If you are new to Azure Machine Learning, see: